Changing a Commercial Mortgage to Residential

 There could be several reasons why you might want – or need – to change a commercial mortgage to residential.
 It may be that you have ceased trading and want to convert your premises into a home.
 Or you might be looking to buy unused commercial premises with a view to converting them.

-In this article we’ll explain how to go about it, eligibility requirements and why it’s essential you use an experienced commercial broker to guide you through the process and ensure you get the best deal.
+In this article, we’ll explain how to go about it, the eligibility requirements, and why it’s essential to use an experienced commercial broker to guide you through the process and ensure you get the best deal.

 Can you change from a commercial mortgage to residential?

 Yes, it’s possible.
-Switching to a residential mortgage used to be a complicated process but was made far easier by regulation introduced in 2015.
+Switching to a residential mortgage used to be a complicated process, but regulation introduced in 2015 made it far easier.

-There are clear distinctions between the two which is why you need to switch.
-A commercial mortgage application examines the cash flow of the business to determine whether it is approved.
+There are clear distinctions between the two, which is why you need to switch.
+A commercial mortgage application examines the business’s cash flow to determine whether it is approved.
 A residential mortgage focuses on the circumstances of the individual borrower(s).

 As more businesses close, such premises can be converted into residential homes.
-If the property still has an outstanding commercial mortgage remaining then this loan will need to be repaid in full as part of the process.
+If the property still has an outstanding commercial mortgage, this loan will need to be repaid in full as part of the process.
 In most cases, the most appropriate way to do this is by switching to a residential home loan.

-The funds raised from a residential application can be used to, first – repay the outstanding commercial loan and, second – any remaining funds can go towards the required renovations to the property.
+The funds raised from a residential application can be used to repay the outstanding commercial loan and, second, to finance the required property renovations.

 Will your interest rate change?